maxcraig112/Giffy-bot/README.md

 # Giffy-Bot
-A multipurpose repos designed to allow the de-captioning and tagging of gifs, as well as other functionality to do with the catagorising, archiving and searching of gifs.
+A multipurpose repos designed to allow the manipulation, tagging, archiving and retrieval of gifs.

-The repos provides abstraction of these commands through the discord bot Giffy
+This repos provides abstraction of these commands through the discord bot Giffy.

 ## Current list of Bot Commands